aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

 On the AIMMS PRO server, wait for a server license
 ---------------------------------------------------

-This is also known as wait time or queue-ing time.
+This is also known as wait time or queueing time.
 This can be obtained from the AIMMS PRO portal, tab jobs as illustrated in the image below:

 .. image:: images/JobsTabForQueueing.png